matheus-cal/date_printer/README.md

 > python programa03.py > saida.txt

-# Project_03
+# Date Printer

-A Python Applicantion that show date and time in YYYY-mm-DD HH:DD:SS format everytime whe executed.
+A Python Applicantion that shows date and time in YYYY-mm-DD HH:DD:SS format everytime when executed.

 Output example:
 > python programa03.py
 2020-03-26 19:16:02

-Then, set Crontab to execute every minute, targeting the output to a text file named "saída.txt".
+Then, it sets Crontab to execute every minute, targeting the output to a text file named "saída.txt".

 Targeting example:
 > python programa03.py > saida.txt